The aim of treatment for secondary cancer is usually to control the cancer and your symptoms.

 Chemotherapy uses anti cancer drugs to kill cancer cells.
-The type of chemotherapy you'll have depends on your type of primary cancer.
+The type of chemotherapy you have depends on the type of primary cancer.

 For some types of primary cancer, such as testicular cancer and Hodgkin lymphoma, the aim of chemotherapy may be to cure the cancer.
 For other cancer types the treatment aims to help control the growth of your cancer and reduce symptoms.

 If the first type of chemotherapy you have (called 1st line treatment) does not control your cancer, you can usually have a different type of chemotherapy (2nd line treatment).

 Some cancers including breast and prostate cancer depend on hormones to survive and grow.
 So lowering hormone levels in the body can help to control them.
 You might have the hormone treatment as a tablet or injection.

 Targeted cancer drugs are treatments that target the differences that help a cancer cell to survive and grow.

 Your doctor may suggest a targeted cancer treatment if it is suitable for your primary cancer.
 There are different types of targeted cancer drugs including:

 - drugs that block blood vessel growth (anti angiogenics)